A former 30-year top city administrator will fill a vacant seat on the City Council.

 "We've been together a long time," Polson told council members at a special meeting Thursday.
 "I believe I can be a seamless addition to this group."

-Polson was selected on the council's first ballot with six out of a possible seven votes, beating out former city council member Bob Kersteen and community activist Thomas Killian.
+Polson was selected on the council's first ballot, beating out former City Council member Bob Kersteen and community activist Thomas Killian.